File Converter

 In the case that the raw files contain signals, the subsequent columns will show their names and units.
 Similarly, if a file contains pupil diameter data, columns representing the left and right pupil size data will appear.
 The checkboxes in the top row can be used to enable and disable individual channels for conversion.
 It is strongly recommended to not convert data that are not required for analysis.

-Below the table, the Clear File List button resets the converter to its default empty state, and the Converter Options button launches a menu showing custom conversion options for the selected file type.
+Below the table, the Open Session Manager closes the File Converter and launches the Session Manager, and the Clear File List button resets the converter to its default empty state.
+The Converter Options button launches a menu showing custom conversion options for the selected file type.
 This button is disabled if the file type does not have any custom options, as is the case for BIOPAC files.

 Data Previewer